dunderhay/dunderhay.github.io/_posts/physec/2022-04-07-Improving-General-Lock-Security.md

   <img width="50%" src="/assets/images/physec-locks/restricted_key.jpeg"/>
 </p>

-Ethical locksmiths will honor this and refuse to duplicate keys marked as restricted.
+Ethical locksmiths will honour this and refuse to duplicate keys marked as restricted.
 However, there are advanced key cutting machines which can essentially copy a key (similar to 3d printing), which may be used to copy a restricted key.
-__QA: Remove this or add more info / links?__

 ### Replace the Existing Core with a Better One